cncf/toc/reviews/graduation-coredns.md

 ### Have committers from at least two organizations.

 We currently have [16 maintainers](https://github.com/coredns/coredns/blob/master/OWNERS).
-Most of them are contributing on their spare time and each considered at its own organization, 4 maintainers are working for 2 distinct companies - Infoblox, Google - that support CoreDNS.
+Most of them are contributing in their spare time; but, considering organizations, 4 maintainers are working for 2 distinct companies

 ### Have achieved and maintained a Core Infrastructure Initiative Best Practices Badge.